 Arrive in Cap Haitien on American Airlines #2732 at 12:41 PM.
 Before we arrive, our Haitian Team brings our stored supplies (tables, Mayo stands, and some equipment) from the Cap Haitian Health Network (CHHN) office to Hopital Ft.
 St. Michel.
 We perform vasectomies, reviewing our technique and protocol.
 We exchange money so that we could reimburse patients for lost income and transportation costs.
 We spend the evening at Hotel Roi Christophe, where we organize supplies to equip two teams.

 Thursday Mar 14:

 As Team 1, Dr. St-Vil and Dr. Shelly go to Dr. Mesadieu’s ULS Clinic in Ft.
 Bourgeois.
 (Dr. Mesadieu will be with another NGO in Mombin until Friday.)
 When finished, they go to Dr. St-Martin’s private clinic in Cap-Haitien.
 As Team 2, Drs.
-Stein, Johnston, and Griffith spend the day at the Dugue Clinic.
+Stein and Johnston spend the day at the Dugue Clinic.
 Then they go wherever Covsky thinks there would be patients.
 Options include Centre du Sante 2000 in Limbe, New Hope Hospital in Plaine-du-Nord, or Centre Médical Nouvel Espoir de BasLimbé.